ironjr/StreamMultiDiffusion/README.md

 ## 🚩 **Updates**

 - 🏃 Project page and the detailed demo instruction coming very soon!
+- ✅ March 15, 2023: Added detailed instructions in this README for creators.
 - ✅ March 14, 2023: We have released our paper, StreamMultiDiffusion on [arXiv](https://arxiv.org/abs/2403.09055).
 - ✅ March 13, 2023: Code release!